Northcliffe Media: History

 In November 2005, the DMGT announced that it wanted to sell Northcliffe Newspapers, at the time worth over £1.5bn.
 It came after figures according to Ofcom announced that Northcliffe only has 16% of the regional market, compared to Trinity's 20%, Newsquest's 18% and 15% for Johnston.
 This was cancelled after they could not find an offer for the group as a whole.
 On 6 July 2007, the company bought 26 regional titles from Trinity Mirror plc for the sum of £64.15 million.
 The group said it had bought three of Trinity Mirror's local divisions, East Surrey and Sussex Newspapers, Kent Regional Newspapers and Blackmore Vale Publishing, included the Croydon Advertiser, Blackmore Vale magazine, Medway News and the Kingston Informer.
-The sale is expected to boost Northcliffe's circulation by 872,000 copies per week.
+The sale was expected to boost Northcliffe's circulation by 872,000 copies per week.

 The company's name was changed to Northcliffe Media from Northcliffe Newspaper Group in 2007.

 In July 2011, it was announced that Northcliffe Media intended to sell nine of its titles to the KM Group.
 The newspapers involved include the Dover Express, East Kent Gazette, Folkestone Herald, Herne Bay and Whitstable Times, Isle of Thanet Gazette, Medway News and Thanet Times. km Group has referred the matter of the acquisition of the titles to the Office of Fair Trading.

 In November 2012 DMGT sold Northcliffe Media to Local World.
 In October 2015, Trinity Mirror announced that it was acquiring the whole of Local News.

 A&N International Media

 A&N International Media, formerly Northcliffe International, was the Central and Eastern European multimedia enterprise arm of Northcliffe Media.
 It had newspapers throughout Slovakia, Romania and Bulgaria, with their biggest market in Hungary.
-They also had website interests in Croatia, owning four shopping, home and car websites as well as in Slovakia and Hungary.
+It also had website interests in Croatia, owning four shopping, home and car websites as well as in Slovakia and Hungary.

 The international arm began in 1989, when the Northcliffe Newspaper Group acquired Kisalföld, the largest regional newspaper in Hungary, serving the north-western county of Győr-Sopron.
 The group later acquired Délmagyarország, the largest daily title in the south-east of the country, and the English-language weekly newspaper, The Budapest Sun.
 Northcliffe also invested significantly in new headquarters and printing plants in both Győr and Szeged.

 The total Eastern European business had revenues of £35 million per year and annualised profits of around £6 million.
 The arm had 801 overseas workers in 2006, but after the arrival in the Croatian market in March 2007, this exceeded 1,000.
 The chairman of the European arm was Vivian Baring and the director was István Szammer.